Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

 - If the challenge is in the `"pending"` state, it is waiting for the client to satisfy the requirements of the challenge depending on its type.
 Once the client has done so, it sends an HTTP POST request to the challenge URL with an empty JSON object as the payload (note: not an empty payload, but an empty object `{}` as the payload) and expects a `200 OK` response.
 It then polls the challenge URL to get its updated status with an empty payload (note: not an empty object, but an empty payload, just like a regular POST-as-GET request).

-	See {{% hlink "Extra: Fulfilling an http-01 challenge" %}} for how to complete an http-01 challenge.
+	See {{% hlink "Extra: Fulfilling an http-01 challenge" %}} for how to fulfill an http-01 challenge.

 - If the challenge is in the `"processing"` state, the client has previously posted to the challenge URL.
 The server is still verifying the challenge, so the client should continue to poll the challenge URL.